Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Introduction

 \subsection{Previous Work}

-Receivers employing low-resolution ADCs need to cope with the severe nonlinearity that is introduced by the coarse quantization, which may render signaling schemes and receiver algorithms developed for the case of high-resolution ADCs suboptimal.
+Receivers employing low-resolution ADCs need to cope with the severe nonlinearity introduced by the coarse quantization, which may render signaling schemes and receiver algorithms developed for the case of high-resolution ADCs~suboptimal.

-The impact of the one-bit ADC nonlinearity on the performance of communication systems has been previously studied in the literature under various channel-model assumptions.
+The impact of the 1-bit ADC nonlinearity on the performance of communication systems has been previously studied in the literature under various channel-model assumptions.
 In \cite{singh09a}, it is proven that BPSK is capacity achieving over a real-valued nonfading single-input single-output (SISO) Gaussian channel.
 For the complex-valued Gaussian channel, QPSK is optimal.

-These results hold under the assumption that the one-bit quantizer is a zero-threshold comparator.
+These results hold under the assumption that the 1-bit quantizer is a zero-threshold comparator.
 It turns out that in the low-SNR regime, a zero-threshold comparator is not optimal \cite{koch13a}.
 The optimal strategy involves the use of \emph{flash-signaling}~\cite[Def.~2]{verdu02a} and requires an optimization over the threshold value.
 Unfortunately, the power gain obtainable using this optimal strategy manifests itself only at extremely low values of spectral efficiency.
-Therefore, we shall focus exclusively on the zero-threshold comparator architecture in the remainder of the paper.

 For the Rayleigh-fading case, under the assumption that the receiver has access to perfect channel state information (CSI), it is shown in \cite{krone10a} that QPSK is capacity achieving (again for the SISO case).
-The assumption that perfect CSI is available may, however, be unrealistic in the one-bit quantized case, since the nonlinear distortion caused by the one-bit quantizers makes channel estimation challenging.
+The assumption that perfect CSI is available may, however, be unrealistic in the 1-bit quantized case, since the nonlinear distortion caused by the 1-bit ADCs makes channel estimation challenging.
 In particular, if the fading process evolves rapidly, the cost of transmitting training symbols cannot be neglected.
 For the more practically relevant case when the channel is not known \emph{a priori} to the receiver, but must be learned (for example, via pilot symbols), QPSK is optimal when the SNR exceeds a certain threshold that depends on the coherence time of the fading process~\cite{mezghani08a}.
 For SNR values that are below this threshold, on-off QPSK is capacity achieving~\cite{mezghani08a}.